 - High frequency, low or mid-range (middle)

-- Short vs long length
+- Short vs long length (a clap versus singing a note)

 There’s a few ways to come up with the sounds to use on the chart.